qianngchn/nextproxy/README.md

 # nextproxy
-a http tunnel proxy which supports normal mode and relay mode
+a http tunnel proxy with normal mode and relay mode